CarlosChicata/data_world_portfolio/Projects/POC/AWS_API_of_serving_layer_from_data_lake_v2/README.md

 6. Create a template of SQL commands to generate the data based in authorized controls.
 These SQL commands will be stored in data lake. ✔️

+7. Restructure code of lambda in REST service to use less code and get the same or best service atention.

 ### Diagram of solution

 ### How to prepare this project?